- Active and Operating Cemeteries

 Any county or municipal corporation that has within its jurisdiction a burial site in need of repair or maintenance may, upon the request of the owner or with the permission of the owner of the burial site, maintain and preserve the burial site for the owner.

-2. How may a county or municipal corporation fund the repair, preservation or maintenance of a burial site?
+2. How may a county or municipal corporation fund the repair, preservation, or maintenance of a burial site?

-In order to maintain and preserve a burial site or to repair or restore fences, tombs, monuments, or other structures located in a burial site, a county or municipal corporation may:
+To maintain and preserve a burial site or to repair or restore fences, tombs, monuments, or other structures located in a burial site, a county or municipal corporation may:

 - Appropriate money and solicit donations from individuals or public or private corporations;